swerum/Rock-Paper-Scissors/README.md

 </h1>

 This is a built from a [Phaser 3](https://github.com/photonstorm/phaser) starter with [TypeScript](https://www.typescriptlang.org/), [Rollup](https://rollupjs.org) with ⚡️ lightning fast HMR through [Vite](https://vitejs.dev/).
 It is a basic Rock Paper Scissors game with art assets made in Rebelle Pro 5.
+To play the game, visit [https://www.sarahwerum.dev/Rock-Paper-Scissors/](https://www.sarahwerum.dev/Rock-Paper-Scissors/)

 ![Screenshot 2024-06-14 at 3 23 51 PM](https://github.com/swerum/Rock-Paper-Scissors/assets/48184789/4ae7d5d0-c4c2-493e-bb60-1eba90a82124)